10th Infantry Regiment (United States): History

-Since its inception, the 10th Infantry Regiment has been famous for its mobility and lethality both of which it displayed in conflicts ranging from the Civil War to WWII.
-The Regiment's rich battle history and success in war directly correlates with its historically high-quality leadership which all started with the inspirational first commander of the regiment, COL Edmund Brooke Alexander.
+Since 1798, four US Army regiments have been designated as the 10th Infantry.
+The first was organized on July 16, 1798 for the Quasi-War with France and remained in service until it was disbanded on June 15, 1800.
+The second was constituted in January 1812 for the War of 1812 and was active until later that year, when it was consolidated with the 12th Infantry to form a new regiment, the 8th Infantry.
+The third was organized for the Mexican–American War under the command of Colonel Robert E. Temple and was active from February 11, 1847 to August 26, 1848.

-The regiment was first commissioned as the 10th Infantry on 3 March 1855 and was officially organized in April 1855 at Carlisle Barracks, Pennsylvania.
+The fourth iteration of the 10th Infantry Regiment was commissioned on 3 March 1855 and was officially organized in April 1855 at Carlisle Barracks, Pennsylvania.
 The regiment was first commanded by Colonel Edmund B. Alexander, serving from 1855 to 1869.
-During his tenure, COL Alexander guided the Regiment through the Indian Wars and Civil War.
+During his tenure, Alexander guided the regiment through the Indian Wars and Civil War.
 He is also the man responsible for coining the regimental motto- Courage and Fidelity, which is an excerpt from his famous "Order of the Day" speech, given upon presentation of the colors to the Regiment and prior to deployment to Fort Snelling, Minnesota, the first duty station of the 10th Infantry Regiment.
 The Regiment's rich battle history and success in war directly correlates with its historically high-quality leadership, which all started with the inspirational first Commander of the Regiment, Colonel Alexander.
 25 September 1855, Colonel Alexander, commanding the six-month-old 10th Infantry Regiment, read his order of the day to the cocky, confident group of men assembled on the parade grounds of Carlisle Barracks.
 He began:

 Officers and men of the Tenth; you are formed this morning in the line of battle in order that I may present to you the National and Regimental colors.
 In your hands and to your courage and fidelity are now entrusted the honor of your country and the reputation of your Corps.
 In time of peace, so conduct yourselves that neither shall be sullied.
 In time of war, in the presence of the enemy, remember that these colors which I present to you now are far more precious than life itself.
 Follow wherever they may lead.
 Gather round them in moments of peril and rather than see yourself deprived of them, die like faithful soldiers beneath their cherished folds.